ameralkassem/Maze-Runner/README.md

 - To play the game, simply open the index.html file in your web browser.
 - Input you information (name,email)
-- Choose your favorit character
+- Choose your favorite character
 - let's Start

 ## How to Play